-SPECIAL ORDERS AND 'CONDITIONALS'
+7.4 SPECIAL ORDERS AND 'CONDITIONALS'

-Even more troublesome, but sometimes justified, is Even more troublesome, but sometimes justified, is when the orders become very elaborate.
+Even more troublesome, but sometimes justified, is when the orders become very elaborate.
 If necessary, write out what you wish to do in letter form, as if you were writing to your generals.
 But be as brief as possible, and as dear as possible.
 If your orders confuse the GM, then your leaders will be confused too, and the results you get back may not be quite what you had in mind.

-An example filled out Order Form, which includes conditional Leader Actions, can be found on page 110.
+An example filled out Order Form, which includes conditional Leader Actions, can be found on page 108.